Rosidvas/NumberGuesserVSanAgent-/README.md

-This project is based on a simple Number guessing game made in C#.
+A project based on a simple Number guessing game made in C#.